Mineral Area College

-Mineral Area College is a public community college in Park Hills, Missouri.
-Students can complete a wide variety of certificate and 2-year degree programs.
-Students may transfer to four-year institutions to complete bachelor's degree programs or they may participate in the 2+2 programs offered on campus by Central Methodist University or University of Missouri-St. Louis.
-The school enrolled 2,640 students in 2019.
+Mineral Area College is a public junior college in Park Hills, Missouri.
+Students can participate in the 2+2 programs offered on campus by Central Methodist University or University of Missouri-St. Louis.
+The college enrolled 2,640 students in 2019.

 History

 Founded in 1922 as Flat River Junior College, the original college was created by the Flat River Board of Education to train teachers and offer two year college education to graduating high school students.
 In the 1960s, enrollment had increased and a need for a larger facility was assessed.
 Through a popular vote by residents in six public school district in 1965, the Flat River Junior college was transitioned to Mineral Area College.
 In 1966 the career and technical education division was formed and nursing programs were then added in 1967.
 The current main campus outside of Leadington, MO was purchased in 1967 and operations moved to the larger campus in 1970.
-The college grew throughout the 80's and 90's, adding more buildings and programs to better meet the needs of the area.
+The college grew throughout the 80s and 90s, adding more buildings and programs to better meet the needs of the area.
 College Park was added in 2000 and the Fredericktown Outreach Center was built in 2010.
 Now, MAC has over 11,000 alumni and has graduated students from many different states and countries.

-Mission

-Mineral Area College serves the community by providing students a quality, affordable education and offers opportunities for personal growth and career development in a safe, professional environment.

 Locations

 Main Campus

-The main campus is located within St. Francois County in Park Hills, MO.
-The campus is 86 miles north of Cape Girardeau, MO and 66 miles south of St. Louis, MO.
+The main campus is located within St. Francois County in Park Hills, MO, 86 miles north of Cape Girardeau, MO and 66 miles south of St. Louis, MO.

-The 226 acre main campus boasts a convenient quadrangle design encompassing an attractive courtyard for student activities.
+The 226 acre main campus has a quadrangle design encompassing a courtyard for student activities.
 The four-sided building layout is composed of the C.H.
 Cozean Library, "The Bob" Robert E. Sechrest Sr. Field House, Fine Arts, Allied Health, Arts & Sciences, and Technology buildings.
 With the construction of a breezeway to connect the library to the second floor of the technology building, it is possible to walk through the entire main campus from the field house to the fine arts building.

 The North College Center and Law Enforcement Academy are located on the north side of campus off of Dixie Kohn Drive.